pzaino/thecrowler/doc/api/email-sources.md

 The values above are placeholders.
 Store real secrets in the deployment's secret manager or environment interpolation path.
 Do not put literal secrets in API examples, source `extensions`, logs, or version control.
-Status/config responses redact secret-looking values found in email extension maps, but that redaction is a last line of defense, not a supported secret transport.
+Status/config responses redact secret-looking values found in email extension maps and redact `auth.credential_ref` so secret-store naming conventions are not disclosed.
+That redaction is a last line of defense, not a supported secret transport.

 `auth.credential_ref` is mandatory for network providers and optional for `maildir` and `mbox`.
-It may be returned by status APIs because it is an opaque reference, not secret material.
+Status APIs return the stable `[REDACTED]` marker in place of a configured reference.

 ## Polling and listener modes